Deploying Bots

 ├── Dockerfile.botB

-You can retry you builds using the following (assuming you don’t modify the structure of your project):
+You can also re-build your images now using the following (assuming you don’t modify the structure of your project):

 silverback build